TahaGorme/token-joiner-and-booster/README.md

 # Discord Server Joiner and Booster

 Discord Server Joiner and Booster is a script that allows you to automatically join a Discord server using multiple user tokens and boost them.
-This script also supports server boosting and 2captcha API key for captcha solving.
+This script also supports server boosting and 2captcha API and Capmonster.cloud API key for captcha solving.